-Security (located next to HR) will issue keys for your office and a key card for the labs.
+Auxiliary Service (located on the top floor of the Student Center) will issue keys for your office and a key card for the labs.
 The cards will expire at the end of the semester.
 You will need to return both the keys and the key card to the department at the end of the semester.

 Library instruction is offered through the reference department for all 1102 classes.
-Contact Steven Vincent at x.7471 to set up a time and date.
+Aaron Wimer, Head of Research and Reference, at 678-915-7462 to set up a time and date.

 You might consider supplying librarians with your research assignment and some sample topics to help them tailor their presentations.
 In order to make this instruction more useful, we recommend that students come to the library with their chosen topics.